-Covid-19, the disease caused by the novel coronavirus, is without a doubt here to stay.
+Covid-19, the disease caused by the novel Coronavirus, is here to stay.
 And even with lockdown lifts in most parts of the world, the numbers keep soaring, with other parts of the world, for example, Melbourne putting into place second lockdown measures as the number of new cases and deaths soar.

-For businesses throughout the world, Coronas has been the real kicker, and it no longer comes as a surprise to see businesses close down, as the businesses with an online presence work hard to leverage the power of the internet/ digital marketing.
+Coronas have been the real kicker for businesses worldwide.
+It no longer comes as a surprise to see businesses close down, as companies with an online presence work hard to leverage the power of the internet/ digital marketing.

-Over and above, no industry is safe, and if you are in the construction business, you might want to take time to read this article.
-The uncertainly around us is almost paralyzing, which means that having some concrete facts about the world pandemic and how it’s influenced your industry could be exactly what you need.
+Over and above, no industry is safe, and if you are in the construction business, you might want to read this article.
+The uncertainty around us is almost paralyzing, which means that having concrete facts about the world pandemic and how it’s influenced your industry could be exactly what you need.

-What this means is that the human race is now, more than ever, needed to evolve, to come up with new ways of survival (living), as we work on ways of making our businesses profitable.
+This means that the human race now, more than ever, needs to evolve to come up with new ways of survival (living) as we work on ways of making our businesses profitable.

-In a letter to the industry, the construction industry business secretary acknowledged the role of the industry, and the move to keep the industry operational is a welcome move.
-However, it’s not an easy process – as said, things aren’t getting back to normal, and even as the construction businesses get to breathe a sigh of relief over these directions, the biggest task at hand is for you to identify ways of protecting your workforce, as you work on mitigating strategies to delay project progress.
+In a letter to the industry, the construction industry business secretary acknowledged the industry’s role, and the move to keep the sector operational is welcome.
+However, it’s not an easy process – as said, things aren’t getting back to normal.
+Even as construction businesses get relief over these directions, the most significant task is to identify ways of protecting your workforce as you work on mitigating strategies to delay project progress.

 Why Will Coronavirus Impact Your Construction Business

 In as much as construction businesses remain open during these unprecedented times, your construction business can only remain operational if you do the following: